filecoin-project/FIPs/FIPS/fip-solstice.md

 exceeds the block reward, nothing halts, and the weights hold at their last valid values until the SWA repairs the schedule through the normal timelocked write.

+#### 2.5 Supply accounting

+(TO BE REVIEWED) f02 state holds total_storage_power_reward, the cumulative minted FIL awarded to block miners; clients read it to compute FilMined, an input to circulating supply.
+The split does not change how much is minted, only who receives it, so total_storage_power_reward alone no longer measures total minting; the following changes fixe the accounting:

+  - **total_storage_power_reward keeps its current meaning**: from activation onward it accumulates only the consensus stream.

+  - f02 adds **one cumulative counter per non-consensus stream**, total_stream_reward[id], incremented at accrual in AwardBlockReward.

+  - **FilMined MUST equal total_storage_power_reward + Σ_id
+    total_stream_reward[id]**, exposed via GetState [TODO: or a dedicated read method, so Lotus, Forest, Venus, and downstream consumers migrate uniformly].

+  - The burn stream is minted and transferred to f099: counted in FilMined, captured by FilBurnt, net zero on circulating supply.

 ### 3. Two new contracts